 The municipality enjoys a good working relationship with the traditional leadership and attempts will be made to harness this relationship to accolade service delivery.
-This will include encouraging the traditional leadership to support the planning processes of the municipality in order to limit the allocation of land in ways that hamper coordinated and planned public and private infrastructure investments in the areas under traditional leadership.
+This will include encouraging the traditional leadership

 4.5.9.
 ADMINISTRATIVE GOVERNANCE

 The administrative part of the EMLM is headed by the Municipal Manager who reports directly to the Mayor and Speaker of Council.
 There are six fully fledged departments that perform the technical, financial and administrative functions assigned to the municipality, while Strategic Management sits in the office of the Municipal Manager.